MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 Once your system receives a notification, it must retrieve the __transaction status__ from MultiSafepay.
 The transaction status states whether the payment succeeded or failed, and provides the reason for failure.

-After your system has updated the transaction or order status, you can verify that the information displayed is correct by comparing it to the information displayed within your MultiSafepay Test Control.
+After your system has updated the transaction or order status, you can compare the information displayed within your MultiSafepay Test Control and your system for verification.
+If no error appears in the __Offline actions__ section, you have successfully established a connection between both environments.

 ## Go live